 -

-Leber’s Hereditary Optic Neuropathy (LHON): Sudden vision loss in young adults due to degeneration of the optic nerve.
-Early recognition can help manage progression and improve supportive interventions.
+Leber’s Hereditary Optic Neuropathy (LHON): Characterized by sudden, painless vision loss in young adults due to degeneration of the optic nerve.
+Early recognition and genetic counseling allow for timely supportive interventions, lifestyle modifications, and visual rehabilitation strategies, helping preserve remaining vision and enhance functional independence.

 -